Hostel: Part III

-Hostel: Part III is a 2011 American horror film directed by Scott Spiegel and the third and final installment of the Hostel film series.
+Hostel: Part III is a 2011 American horror film directed by Scott Spiegel and the final installment in the Hostel film series.
 It was written by Michael D. Weiss.
 This is the only film in the series to not have Eli Roth involved in the production and is also the only one not to have a theatrical release.
 The film also relocates the Elite Hunting Club from Slovakia to Las Vegas.

 The plot centers on four men attending a bachelor party in Las Vegas.
 While there, they are enticed by two prostitutes to join them at a private party way off the Strip.
 Once there, they are horrified to find themselves the subjects of a perverse game of torture, where members of the Elite Hunting Club are hosting the most sadistic show in town.
 It was released direct-to-DVD on December 27, 2011.

+This was Spiegel’s last film he directed before his death in 2025.

 Plot

-A young man named Travis goes into a hotel room where a Ukrainian couple, Victor and Anka, are currently staying.
-Anka and Victor fall unconscious after being drugged by the beer Travis gave them, and it is revealed that Travis is a member of the Elite Hunting Club.
+A young man named Travis goes into a room at a hostel in Las Vegas where a Ukrainian couple, Victor and Anka, are currently staying.
+Anka and Victor fall unconscious after being drugged by the beer Travis gave them and are swept up by a cleanup crew, and it is revealed that Travis is an enforcer of the Elite Hunting Club.
 Victor later wakes up in a cell in an abandoned building and watches as two guards drag Anka out of her cell.

-Scott leaves his fiancée Amy to go to Las Vegas with his friend Carter for Scott's bachelor party.
+A man named Scott leaves his fiancée Amy to go to Las Vegas to attend his own bachelor party with his friend Carter, Amy's former flame.
 There, they meet up with their other friends, Mike and Justin.
 The four go to a nightclub, where they meet Kendra and Nikki, two escorts Carter secretly paid to have sex with Scott.
 Kendra and Nikki tell the four men about a "freaky" party they could go to on the other end of town, and the four men take a cab to an abandoned building.
 At the party, Kendra makes a move on Scott, but he declines and tells her about how he previously cheated on Amy and almost lost her, and does not want it to happen again.
 Scott wakes up the next morning in his hotel room with Carter and Justin.
 The three wonder where Mike is, as he is not answering his phone.